 - 1. The Layout File shows the name of the MFG or CF2 file used. - 2.
 Set the Clip Bleed At value.
 This is the amount of bleed added to the outside of the bleed mask that was generated from the die shape. - 3.
-Enable the Clip overlaps at option if you want to use a smaller bleed distance when one panel bleeds into another one, e.g. to limit the bleed onto a glue flap.
-Where there is no neighbouring flap, the Clip Bleed At distance will be used.
+To check and/or change the overlap decisions, select the Adjust Bleed tool by clicking the Adjust Bleed button.